Physical Ed & Recreation Dept

 Sandy Brownscombe earned her Ed.D. from Argosy University/Sarasota, where her dissertation work focused on how second and third-year teachers develop and demonstrate caring in their classrooms.
 She serves as Coordinator of Field Experiences for the education department.
 A member of the faculty since 1978, Sandy has taught in the Physical Education Department and in 1991 began teaching in the Education Department.
 She coached field hockey, women’s basketball, and men’s volleyball and is a member of the EMU Athletics Hall of Honor.
 Sandy serves as EMU’s representative on the Mid-Valley Clinical Faculty Consortium for Teacher Education Steering Committee.
 She will serve as a member of the Association of Teacher Educator Board of Directors until February 2016.

-Twenty two years as EMU’s Men’s Soccer Coach: 1991 Present, In 2012, his team finished 8th in the ODAC regular season before losing in the conference quarter-final 2-1 to ODAC Champion Roanoke College.
+Twenty three years as EMU’s Men’s Soccer Coach: 1991 Present, In 2013, his team finished 9th in the ODAC regular season.
 Mast has put together an impressive resume with his teams advancing to the Old Dominion Athletic Conference Finals five times and the NCAA Division III “Round of Sixteen” in 1998.
 He has twice been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
 His record during his tenure is 202-186-35.